Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

 \item[$\bullet$] Our results depend intrinsically on $X,$ and it is not required to pass to a cover of $X$ to apply them.
 In particular, our results apply even in the case that $X$ is not a normal cover of another variety (see for example \cite[Theorem 5]{yeung2012tower} and \cite[Corollary 1.6.]{di2014seshadri} in which the passage to a cover of $X$ is required.
 Indeed, these results are about a cover of $X$ rather than $X$ itself).
+Note that when $\Gamma$ is a maximal lattice, $X$ is not a finite cover of other locally symmetric domain.

+\item[$\bullet$] The systole can be estimated by estimating the absolute values of traces of hyperbolic elements (see Lemma~\ref{length trace}).
+Especially when the coverings arise from congruence relations (see Proposition~\ref{Picard Modular Surface Ex} for an example), estimating the traces of hyperbolic elements is possibly within reach, and our results then allow one to conclude the increasing hyperbolicity behavior.

-\item[$\bullet$] In a tower of covering, it is easy to estimate the behavior of systoles (one only needs to compute the trace of hyperbolic elements) and conclude the increasing hyperbolicity behavior via our results.
-This kind of increasing hyperbolicity behavior has been extensively studied for locally symmetric spaces in towers with high ramifications at cusps (see for example \cite{nadel1989nonexistence,brunebarbe2020increasing, brunebarbe2016strong,cadorel2022subvarieties, abramovich2018level,abramovich2017level,rousseau2016hyperbolicity}).
-However, our approach does not require high ramifications of cusps in towers and our results can be applied even in towers where some of the cusps do not ramify. \end{itemize}
+This kind of increasing hyperbolicity behavior has been extensively studied for locally symmetric spaces in towers of coverings arising from congruence relations, with high ramification at the cusps (see for example \cite{nadel1989nonexistence,brunebarbe2020increasing,brunebarbe2016strong,abramovich2018level,abramovich2017level,rousseau2016hyperbolicity}).
+However, our approach does not require high ramification of cusps, and our results apply even in cases where some cusps do not ramify.
+A typical example is the covering of modular curves $X_{1}(p)\to X(1),$ which has \((p-1)/2\) cusps that do not ramify (see \cite[page 26]{shimura1971introduction} and \cite{ogg1972rational} for more details).
+We see their higher-dimensional analogue in Proposition~\ref{Picard Modular Surface Ex}, where the systole tends to infinity as \(p \to \infty\). \end{itemize}